Pigby/uwui/README.md

-tf2basehud
+uwui
 ==========

-Team Fortress 2's original/basic HUD.
-Use this to start customizing your own.
+A UI modification for Team Fortress 2.